gustavodezan/blockchain-voting-system/README.md

 It's possible to find the project openapi documentation on /docs

 ## Observations
-To simulate the blockchain with only one peer I'm using a client-server model, so I will not work on the p2p connection for that project, even tho it will lead into some miss implementations of blockchain fundamentals.
+To simulate the blockchain with only one peer I'm using a client-server model, so I will not work on the p2p connection for now, even tho it will lead into some miss implementations of blockchain fundamentals.
-If I end up implementing p2p in the future I'll check the p2p connection box on `Goal` section and remove that comment